MacApp: Description

 Factoring of a program was particularly important in later versions of the Mac OS, starting with System 7.
 System 7 introduced the Apple Events system, which expanded the original Mac OS's event system with a much richer one that could be sent between applications, not just from the OS to a particular application.
 This was combined with the AppleScript system which allowed these Events to be generated from scripting code.
 In MacApp 3.0, Apple Events were decoded into the same commands as if they had been initiated by direct user actions, meaning that the developer didn't have to write much, if any, code to directly handle Apple Events.
 This was a major problem for developers using earlier systems, including MacApp 2.0, which had no such separation and often led to Apple Event support being left out.

 In keeping with its role as an application framework, MacApp also included a number of pre-rolled objects covering most of the basic Mac GUI—windows, menus, dialogs and similar widgets were all represented within the system.
 Unfortunately, Apple typically supplied lightweight wrappers over existing internal Mac OS code instead of providing systems that were usable in the "real world".
 For instance, the TTEView class was offered as the standard text editor widget, but the underlying TextEdit implementation was severely limited and Apple itself often stated it should not be used for professional applications.
 As a result, developers were often forced to buy add-on objects to address these sorts of needs, or roll their own.
 The lack of a set of professional quality GUI objects can be considered one of MacApp's biggest problems.

 These problem has been addressed with the release of MacApp R16.
 MacApp R16 uses standard Carbon controls for all MacApp GUI objects.
 For instance, Carbon introduced the Multilingual Text Engine (MLTE) for full Unicode text and long-document support.
 In R16, the original TTEView class has been superseded by the TMLTEView, which uses the MLTE control.

 Notable Users

 Adobe Photoshop was originally written with MacApp 1.1.1, in Object Pascal, and later ported to C++ and MacApp 3.0 for Photoshop 2.5.
 After MacApp cancellation by Apple, maintenance was taken over internally by the Photoshop development team, ported to PowerPC, and transformed to be shared with the Windows platform port.
+As of 2025, some legacy elements are still part of the code for the Photoshop UI.